Brandon Lowe Player Props: Rays vs. Astros

 Astros Pitching Rankings

-- The 9.8 strikeouts per nine innings compiled by the Astros pitching staff ranks third in the league.
+- The 9.9 strikeouts per nine innings compiled by the Astros pitching staff ranks second in MLB.

-- The Astros have a 3.22 team ERA that ranks third among all league pitching staffs.
+- The Astros' 3.45 team ERA ranks fifth across all MLB pitching staffs.

-- The Astros rank 13th in baseball in home runs surrendered (23 total, one per game).
+- The Astros rank 11th in baseball in home runs given up (23 total, one per game).

-- The Astros are sending Urquidy (1-1) to the mound to make his fifth start of the season.
-He is 1-1 with a 3.66 ERA and 17 strikeouts in 19 2/3 innings pitched.
+- The Astros are sending Garcia (1-2) to the mound to make his fifth start of the season.
+He is 1-2 with a 5.14 ERA and 24 strikeouts through 21 2/3 innings pitched.

-- The righty's most recent appearance was on Wednesday against the Toronto Blue Jays, when he went 4 1/3 innings, surrendering four earned runs while allowing seven hits.
+- His last appearance was on Thursday against the Toronto Blue Jays, when the right-hander threw seven scoreless innings while giving up two hits.

-- The 27-year-old has put up an ERA of 3.66, with 7.8 strikeouts per nine innings, in four games this season.
-Opponents are batting .295 against him.
+- In four games this season, the 26-year-old has put up an ERA of 5.14, with 10.3 strikeouts per nine innings.
+Opponents are batting .259 against him.

 © 2023 Data Skrive.
 All rights reserved.